mrsilver76/listporter/README.md

 - **`-r <text>`, `--replace <text>`**
 Replaces matched text from `--find` with this new value.
 If `--find` is used and there is no `--replace` value, then it will be assumed to be blank and the matching string will be removed.

-### 📖 Help
+### Help

 - **`/?`, `-h`, `--help`**
   Displays the full help text with all available options, credits and the location of the log files.

-## Common questions

-### ❓Why does it report less playlists than I actually have?
-Why are some playlists not modified or deleted?
+## 🧩 How playlists are matched on Plex

-PlexPU will only recognise, update, or delete playlists that meet all of the following criteria:
+The program will only recognise and process playlists on your Plex server that meet all of the following criteria:

+1. All items in the playlist must be audio - playlists containing video or mixed content are ignored.
-1. The playlist is an audio playlist.
+2. The playlist is manual, not a smart/dynamic playlist.
-2. It is a manual playlist (not a smart or dynamic rule-based one).
-3. All tracks in the playlist belong to the Plex library ID specified by `--library`.
+3. All audio tracks in the playlist belong to the library ID provided via `--library`.

-Any playlist that does not meet all of these conditions will be ignored.
+These rules apply to all playlist-related operations, including `--mirror` and `--delete`.

+>[!NOTE]
+>The program will only report the number of playlists that meet these criteria, not the total number of playlists on your Plex server.
+If a playlist doesn’t appear or isn’t deleted/modified as expected, it likely does not meet one or more of these conditions.

+## ❓ Common questions

-### ❓Where are the logs stored?
+### Where are the logs stored?
 What do they show?

-PlexPU outputs a more detailed set of logs than displayed on the screen.
+The program outputs a more detailed set of logs than displayed on the screen.
 These can be helpful when trying to debug so, if you raise an issue, please be prepared to share them.

 You can find out where the logs are located by reading the output of `PlexPU -h`.
 There is a hidden command line argument `-v` or `--verbose` which will also log the API calls made to the Plex server.
-Logs older than 14 days are deleted every time PlexPU runs.
+Logs older than 14 days are deleted every time the program runs.

 >[!NOTE]
->All log files generated by PlexPU automatically censor the Plex token and Machine ID.
+>All log files generated by the program automatically censor the Plex token and Machine ID.

-### ❓Can I just double-click on this program from Windows Explorer and it run?
+### Can I just double-click on this program from Windows Explorer and it run?

 The programs expects a number of command lines argument to run, so double-clicking on it in Explorer will not work.